pods-framework/pods/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 1.10.3 - July 30, 2011 =
+* Bugfix: Shortcode 'where' parameter fixed
+* Bugfix: Body Class for Pod Pages not replacing / with - correctly and leaving an extra - at the end with wildcards
+* Reminder: 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/
+* Reminder: Pods 2.0 and How You Can Help - http://dev.podscms.org/2011/06/16/pods-2-0-and-how-you-can-help/

 = 1.10.2 - July 29, 2011 =
 * Added: Moved the demo.php file from the Pods UI plugin over as pods-ui-demo.php and can now be found distributed with this plugin in the /demo/ plugin.